The Gin Capital of the World: Cape Town

 If you’re willing to travel far and wide to try amazing Cape Gin, then look no further than Inverroche Distillery, located about 4 hours east of Cape Town in Stillbaai.
 Inverroche is perhaps the most well-known Gin in the Cape, which is no surprise that it is also the tastiest Gin I’ve ever tasted (think back to that faithful night at the Secret Gin Bar).
 My absolute favourite Gin to have is their Amber Gin, which has rich floral notes, as well as hints of Rooibos and toffee flavours coming through on each sip.

 If you’ve had enough of tasting local Gins (impossible!) then Cape Town has you covered with two specialty Gin Bars where you can try Gin from all over the world.
-Located on vibey Bree St, is Mother’s Ruin Gin Bar where it feels as though you are at a cozy house party rather than at a bar.
-Try one of their 82 varieties of Gin, with their Gin cocktails all being worth the extra coin.
+Located on a laneway off vibey Bree St, is Botanical Bar is the trendiest spot in Cape Town to not only drink gin, but other botanical infused spirits.
 Perhaps my favourite hang out in Cape Town, however, is the Secret Gin Bar, hidden behind Honest Chocolate Cafe on Wale St. Walk through the cafe where you are met with a Mediterranean inspired courtyard hidden from street view.

 Due to the quality of Gin in Cape Town, it was an absolute no brainer to open up a Gin tour which gives visitors an insight into the unique scene happening here.
 The Gin Jol visits three Gin distilleries and finishes off with a drink at the fabled Secret Gin Bar in town – book now!